oleksii-openproject/openproject/docs/release-notes/15-0-0/README.md

 ## Important feature changes

-### A new look-and feel for the Activity tab, with better structure, real-time loading messages, emoji reactions, and more
+### A new look-and-feel for the Activity tab, with better structure, real-time loading messages, emoji reactions, and more

-A major change in version 15.0 is the overall look-and-feel of the Activity tab of work packages.
+A major change in version 15.0 is the overall look-and-feel of the [Activity tab of work packages](../../user-guide/activity/).
 Users will notice that the Activity tab has a new design with additional options, and that emoji reactions are now enabled.
 Additionally, new comments will appear directly without having to reload.
-This also applies to the notification center, where new notifications will appear in real-time.
+This also applies to the notification center, where new notifications will appear in real time.

-This is a big bundle of new features that will greatly improve communication and interaction within OpenProject, making it more simple, more effective and more fun.
+This is a big bundle of new features that will greatly improve communication and interaction within OpenProject, making it simpler, more effective and more fun.

 Related features in 15.0:
 - [Change the design of the Activity panel to Primer](https://community.openproject.org/wp/54733)